janneengestoft/birc-project/README.md

 ## Git and GitHub

-Briefly what git is.
-Link to git and github into pages
+Briefly what git and github is.

-Create a github account
+Create a [github account](https://github.com/join) if you do not have one.

-Add a ssh key form the cluster
+Follow the instructions [on this page](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) to add ssh keys to GitHub so you do not need to type your password every time you sync with GitHub.

 Fork this repository...